That’s right. You must lose bone if you want to have healthy bones.

 How healthy does that sound to you?

 So by loading up on prescription osteoporosis drugs, you’re actually harming your body’s ability to grow new bone!

 Just like a lot of things in mainstream medicine, the more they try to “help” with their drugs, the worse the situation becomes over the long term.

-If this is something you didn’t know about bone health, then your eyes are going to be opened when you go through the full Save Our Bones Program.
+If this is something you didn’t know about bone health, then your eyes are going to be opened when you go through the full Osteoporosis Reversal Program.

 The fact is, the general population has been sold a bunch of lies about how best to deal with osteoporosis and bone health.

 I found the truth… because I HAD to find it to heal myself.